Georgia Affiliate Calendar

-When I’m not doing DI, I am a nursing student at Georgia College and State University in Milledgeville, GA.
-There, I also work as a Community Advisor in one of the residence halls.
-I love all things nerdy–especially board games!
+When I am not doing DI, I work as an Academic Advisor at Georgia College and State University in Milledgeville, GA.
+I also am working on my M. Ed.
+In Higher Education Administration.
+Lastly, I love all things nerdy, but my biggest passion is board games!

 I started my DI journey in 1999 as a team parent.
 After I saw the value of the DI program empowering our kids with the tenants of Creativity, Teamwork & Problem-Solving, and watching the outstanding creativity of the participants, I was truly bitten by the DI bug and started managing DI teams for my son Chris.
 I continued as team manager for both my son & then my daughter Liz’s team for the next 13 years.
 After moving to Georgia in 2001, I became part of the Georgia DI leadership team in the roles of Team Manager Liaison, Treasurer, and finally as Affiliate Director for the last 8 year.
 I’m blessed to be part of the DI family and have an outstanding group of individuals on the DI leadership team.